The Graduate Certificate in Secondary Transition is in the BGSU College of Education and Human Development

 Development of collaborative partnerships and administration of work-based learning (WBL) programs; curricular development; legal requirements; identification and facilitation of appropriate accommodations and modifications for students with disabilities in WBL programs.

-This course is designed to prepare interns to partner effectively with school personnel, community service providers, employers, families, and community members on behalf of transition-age youth with disabilities.
-Interns will complete a series of practical application activities across education, employment, and independent living environments and will demonstrate the ability to apply strategies for collaboration within the local school district and community context.
+This course is designed to prepare students to partner effectively with school personnel, community service providers, employers, families and community members on behalf of transition-age youth with disabilities.
+Students will complete a series of practical application activities across education, employment and independent living environments, and will demonstrate the ability to apply strategies for collaboration within the local school district and community context.

 Steps to Apply

 - For Area of Study, select “Certificate” and “Secondary Transition – Certificate (eCampus) (TTW Endorsement)”

 - No application fee.

 - No GRE, Praxis, or OAEs test scores required.

 As part of the online application process, you will upload scanned copies of transcripts from all institutions attended.
 Upon admission, final official transcripts from each degree-granting institution must be submitted to the Graduate College.

 Non-native speakers of English must submit test scores on the TOEFL IBT, IELTS, or PTE.
 Recommended university minimum scores required for admission.